kihana miraya ross

 Black student experience

 kihana miraya ross is an assistant professor of African American Studies.
 Her program of research draws on critical ethnographic and participatory design methodologies to examine the multiplicity of ways that antiblackness is lived by Black students in what she calls the afterlife of school segregation, a framework that illuminates the ways in which despite the end of legal segregation of schooling, Black students remain systematically dehumanized and positioned as uneducable.
-Critically, her work also explores how Black educators and students collectively imagine and resist antiblackness, and racialization processes more generally.
+Critically, her work also explores how Black educators and students collectively imagine and refuse antiblackness, and racialization processes more generally.
 Specifically, her conceptualization of Black educational fugitive space explores the ways Black students and educators enact educational fugitivity through the social production of Black space in the margin.
 She is particularly interested in the ways Black educational fugitive space manifests as both departure and refuge from the gratuitous violence of the afterlife of school segregation, and spawns the possibilities for rebirth and resistance.

-ross, k.m. (forthcoming).
+ross, k.m.
+(2020).
 Black space in education: (Anti)blackness in schools and the afterlife of segregation in Grant, C.A., Dumas, M.J., & Woodson, A.N.
 (Eds.).
 The Future is Black: Afropressimism, Fugitivity and Radical Hope in Education.
 Routledge.

 ross, k.m.
 (2019).
 Revisiting BlackCrit in education: Anti-Black reality and liberatory fantasy.
 Center for Critical Race Studies in Education at UCLA, 17 (1), 1-4.